-♦ Sodium Thiosulfate: ORDER NOT NEEDED IN CARDIAC ARREST

-- A \bullet If > 25 kg: Administer 12.5 grams (50 ml) 25% solution slow IV. - P ♦ If < 25 kg: Administer 412.5 mg/kg (1.65 ml/kg) 25% solution, slow IV (max dose 12.5 g (50 ml)). - It is critical to control any seizure activity, using Midazolam or Diazepam per protocol. - In cases of cardiac arrest associated with cyanide poisoning only CAB, defibrillation, intubation, and Epinephrine should precede use of the cyanide antidotes. - DO NOT ADMINISTER both Hydroxocobalamin (Cyanokit) and Sodium Thiosulfate to the same patient!
+- ♦ Sodium Thiosulfate: ORDER NOT NEEDED IN CARDIAC ARREST - A \bullet If > 25 kg: Administer 12.5 grams (50 ml) 25% solution slow IV. - It is critical to control any seizure activity, using Midazolam per protocol. - In cases of cardiac arrest associated with cyanide poisoning only CAB, defibrillation, intubation, and Epinephrine should precede use of the cyanide antidotes. - Contact MCP to administer both Hydroxocobalamin (Cyanokit) and Sodium Thiosulfate to the same patient!